 Some have questioned how Trump could have supported detente with Russia without being beholden to Moscow in some way.
 But Jeffery Sommers, a political scientist at the University of Wisconsin, wrote a convincing essay explaining adviser Steve Bannon’s influence on Trump’s thinking about Russia and the need for cooperation between the two powers to solve international problems.

-Joe Lauria is a veteran foreign-affairs journalist.
-He has written for the Boston Globe, the Sunday Times of London and the Wall Street Journal among other newspapers.
+Joe Lauria is the editor-in-chief of Consortium News.
+He has been a correspondent for the Boston Globe, the Sunday Times of London and the Wall Street Journal among other newspapers.
 He is the author of How I Lost By Hillary Clinton published by OR Books in June 2017.
-He can be reached at email@example.com and followed on Twitter at @unjoe.
+He can be reached at [email protected] and followed on Twitter at @unjoe.